Topological antilaser

 To confirm the existence of the chiral edge modes, we experimentally measure the field distributions under a single-site excitation at the edge of a triangle-shaped sample.
 When the driving frequency is inside the topological bandgap (e.g., 6.765 GHz), the measured field is localized around the edges (Fig.~\ref{fig1}e).
 When the drive is switched to 6.591 GHz, which coincides with a narrow bulk band (yellow marker in Fig.~\ref{fig1}b), the excited field penetrates noticeably into the bulk (Fig.~\ref{fig1}f).
-As a further comparison, we fabricate a hollowed structure without magnetic bias , i.e., the time-reversal symmetry is preserved.
+As a further comparison, we fabricate a hollowed structure without magnetic bias, i.e., the time-reversal symmetry is preserved.
+Here, the hollowed geometry is employed to emulate a 1D trivial edge mode that is strongly confined to the boundary, offering a strict geometric counterpart to the topological edge mode.
 Comparing the field distribution in this sample (Fig.~\ref{fig1}g) with the topological one, we observe that the measured amplitudes in the hollowed sample have similar values on either side of the excitation, indicating that wave propagation is bi-directional, as expected.